cdent/cjdr/index.md

 Assist in the design and development of Nova, the OpenStack compute service.

+* Created the Placement API service for tracking inventories and allocations of consumable resources (e.g., disk, virtual cpus, memory) to be used in making scheduling decisions.

 ### Senior Software Engineer, OpenStack Telemetry, [Red Hat](http://redhat.com)
 _May 2014 - November 2015_